12 In My picks

 Melanie could fully share Ashley’s daydreaming and loneliness.
 However, she understood him perfectly and was proud of his mind, soft heart, and courage.

 Howard’s hero was not a coward.
-He did not flinch when the southerners decided to avenge the attack on Scarlett, although they would have hanged him if he had been caught.
+He did not flinch when the Southerners decided to avenge the attack on Scarlett, although they would have hanged him if he had been caught.
 Ashley is not afraid of hunger, unlike Scarlett.
 According to his confession, he calmly endured it in the war and captivity.

 His fear is more complex.
 He is afraid of real life, in which he has to fight for a place in the sun, for a piece of bread.
 He is well aware that he is not adapted to this.

-Melanie is his wall and protection in this world; therefore, their marriage turns out to be so strong.
+Melanie is his wall and protection in this world; therefore, their marriage turns out to be very strong.
 Couple of Melanie and Ashley is very similar to the marriage of Scarlett’s parents.
 A strong woman plus a weak and psychologically dependent man.

 • Save